Mary Lou Retton Is Every Bit The Proud Mom At Daughter’s NCAA Championships Performance

 LSU coach D-D Breaux told The Times-Picayune that she commended Kelley, adding that the athlete had worked hard to come back from her injury and did an “amazing job” during the championships.

 The tenacity must be hereditary because Retton, too, performed at the Olympics just five weeks after she had undergone knee surgery.
-She earned perfect 10s on the floor routine and walked away with not only a gold medal, but two silver and two bronze medals.
+She earned perfect 10s on the floor routine and walked away with not only a gold medal but two silver and two bronze medals.

 Today reported that Retton is a “constant presence” at Kelley’s competitions.